 - Brush With Soft Bristle – Porcelain can become damaged if you brush your teeth with a firm bristle brush.
 Ensure you brush teeth with softer material to avoid pressure on the veneers.
 The gum line may also recede, damaging the base of the veneers.

 - Use Polishing Toothpaste – Polishing toothpastes are available that can remove the composite that causes light stains in your veneers.
 These stains may show up on the edge of your veneers.
 The polishing toothpaste will also lighten the shade effortlessly for a whiter smile.

 - Visit A Cosmetic Dentist – If all else doesn’t seem to work, seek advice from the cosmetic dentist or book yourself in for a cosmetic appointment.
 A cosmetic dentist can professionally clean you’re veneers with special equipment.
 Dentists may recommend replacing the veneers if the required.

-If you want to whiten your natural teeth, read here on the best treatment choice
+If you want to whiten your natural teeth, read on the best treatment choice

 A cosmetic dentist should be the first point of call if you’re unhappy with the shade of your veneers.
 Through specialist advice, you’ll be able to carry out these tips to keep your veneers shiny and white for longer.

-If you’ve fitted porcelain veneers and are looking to lighten the shade for a whiter smile, Integrated Smiles are ready to make this a reality.
+If you’ve fitted porcelain veneers and are looking to lighten the shade for a whiter smile, Bendigo Dentists at Integrated Smiles are ready to make this a reality.
 Contact us now and let our specialist team assist you with your oral health needs.